 Smart Digital Futures

-Smart Digital Futures 2019 is a multi-conference event co-locating five conferences on leading edge smart systems topics in a beautiful location.
-One conference fee gives you entry to six high-quality conferences on Innovation in Medicine and Healthcare, Human Centred Intelligent Systems, Intelligent Decision Technologies, Intelligent Interactive Multimedia Systems and Services, Agent and Multi-agent Systems and Smart Technology-based Education and Training, and a paper published in one set of proceedings.
+Smart Digital Futures 2021 is a multi-conference event co-locating five conferences on leading edge smart systems topics in a beautiful location.
+One conference fee gives you entry to six high-quality conferences on Innovation in Medicine and Healthcare, Human Centred Intelligent Systems, Intelligent Decision Technologies, Intelligent Interactive Multimedia Systems and Services, Agent and Multi-agent Systems, Smart Transportation Systems and Smart Education and E-Learning, and a paper published in one set of proceedings.

-The event will take place in the Radisson Blu Resort & Spa, Split, Croatia.
-More information could be found at the conference website http://amsta-20.kesinternational.org/index.php
+The event will take place in Rome, Italy.
+More information could be found at the conference website http://amsta-21.kesinternational.org/

 Invited sessions on "AGENT-BASED MODELING AND SIMULATION (ABMS)" and "BUSINESS PROCESS MANAGEMENT (BPM)"